Do you suffer from kidney stones and are looking for a urologist to help you with effective treatment in Barcelona?

 Kidney stones, otherwise known as kidney colic or renal colic, are particularly painful and can lead to serious complications if accompanied by other symptoms that may require emergency hospitalisation.

 If you are suffering from acute, sudden pain in the kidneys, on the right or left side, do not wait to make an appointment with our urologist specialising in urinary tract diseases in Barcelona.

-What is are kidney stones and renal colic?
+What are kidney stones and what is a renal colic?

 Kidney stones: symptoms

 The main symptom of renal colic is severe pain, but it can also be accompanied by other signs such as